 File Delinquent Tax Returns—Fix Back Taxes

 If you voluntarily file your delinquent returns you’ll likely avoid further problems in the future.
 It’s in your best interest to file returns for those missing years as soon as possible.
-The longer you wait, the higher your possible tax liability.
+The longer you wait, the higher your possible tax liability is going to be.

 At Tax Samaritan, We Rescue Troubled Taxpayers

 Don’t let the fear of owing the IRS prevent you from filing your return – there are many options if you owe.
-Take a look at Ten Tips For Taxpayers Who Owe Money To The IRS to learn more.
+Take a look at Tips For Taxpayers Who Owe Money To The IRS to learn more.